YouHaveTrouble/minecraft-optimization/README.md

 **default:** false
 **optimized:** true
 **explanation:**
-This will significantly reduce hopper lag by preventing `InventoryMoveItemEvent` being called for EVERY slot in a container.
-[SOG]
+`InventoryMoveItemEvent` doesn't fire unless there is a plugin actively listening to that event.
+This means that you only should set this to true if you have such plugin(s) and don't care about them not being able to act on this event.
-**Do not enable if you use plugins that listen to this event, e.g. protection plugins!**
+**Do not set to true if you use plugins that listen to this event, e.g. protection plugins!**

 #### non-player-arrow-despawn-rate
 **default:** -1